Aurits/SurveySwift/README.md

 ## 📚 Documentation

-For detailed instructions on how to use SurveySwift, please [visit our Wiki].
+For detailed instructions on how to use SurveySwift, please [visit our Wiki](https://github.com/Aurits/SurveySwift/wiki).

 ## 🤝 Contributing